chubibobibo/chubibobibo/README.md

 [Aperture](https://aperture-remake.onrender.com) - A photo sharing platform for street photographers that allows other members to interact with their photos by commenting and rating it.
 It also provides ideas for new locations to take street photos based on the location specified by the poster.

+[BookTrackIt App](https://booktrackit.onrender.com/) - A book app that keeps track of my borrowed books.
+Sends notifications directly to email if there are books that needs to be returned.
+Books status are automatically updated every day.

 [Job Tracker](https://jobtrackerv2.onrender.com/) - An application that hepls me keep track of my online job applications.

 [Cooktionary](https://cooktionaryapp.onrender.com) - A simple application to store my personal recipes.